 v1.4

-For example, it is possible to connect capacitive buttons / electrodes and use them to trigger actions on the pxlBlck or in the SmartHome.
+For example, it is possible to connect capacitive buttons/electrodes and use them to trigger actions on the pxlBlck or in the SmartHome.
 With the right extension, the pxlBlck_8x8 can also be used as a doorbell sensor, which notifies you when the doorbell is pressed via a loudspeaker and also via MQTT.

-Solder the Wemos D1 Mini / ESP8266 to the board
+Solder Wemos D1 Mini/ESP8266 to the board

 To make installation easier, you should first solder the ESp8266 installed on the Wemos D1 Mini to the adapter board

-If not, you can heat up the solder of the soldered pin again and correct the alignment of the pin header.
+If not, you can heat the solder of the soldered pin again and correct the alignment of the pin header.

 After you have soldered the pin headers to the adapter board, it is now time to solder the Wemos D1 Mini to the pin headers.